Photo by Debora Morkūnaitė.

 The silent meadow before my studio window had been ground to mere dust.
 A single bed was filled with pieces of dried bread in virus time, and thousands of handmade projectiles were sculpted from water and earth during the war in Ukraine.

-I have transformed these activities into sustainable installations that eventually returned to nature.
-I aim to capture experiences shaped by contemporary changes, using every possible medium to unveil ideas.
-My artwork is conceptual, where creative actions are fundamental for me.
-It is my views and responses to our time's challenges, such as ecological issues, brutal wars and swift progress, future perspectives.
-It's more than pointing out issues; it's about valuing potential solutions and shaping a better future.
+I have transformed these activities into sustainable installations that eventually return to nature.
+I aim to capture experiences shaped by contemporary shifts, using any necessary medium to unveil ideas.
+My work is conceptual, and creative actions are fundamental to my practice.
+It reflects my perspective and response to current global challenges — ecological collapse, brutal wars, and cognitive saturation in an age of excessive information.
+More than pointing out problems, it offers essential insights and thoughtful reflections.

 For some years, I have collaborated closely with the Jonas Mekas Visual Arts Center and its NBA (non budget art) platform, a hub for art experiments and avant-garde in Vilnius.